Azure/azure-cli/doc/use_cli_effectively.md

     $ az version --query '"azure-cli"'
     "2.4.0"
     ```
-12. The best way to troubleshoot a quoting issue is to run the command with `--debug` flag.
+11. The best way to troubleshoot a quoting issue is to run the command with `--debug` flag.
 It reveals the actual arguments received by CLI in [Python's syntax](https://docs.python.org/3/tutorial/introduction.html#strings).
 For example, in Bash:

     ```sh
     # Wrong, as quotes and spaces are interpreted by Bash
     $ az {"key": "value"} --debug
     Command arguments: ['{key:', 'value}', '--debug']

     # Wrong, as quotes are interpreted by Bash
     $ az {"key":"value"} --debug
     Command arguments: ['{key:value}', '--debug']

     # Correct
     $ az '{"key":"value"}' --debug
     Command arguments: ['{"key":"value"}', '--debug']

     # Correct
     $ az "{\"key\":\"value\"}" --debug
     Command arguments: ['{"key":"value"}', '--debug']
     ```
+12. Due to a known issue of PowerShell, some extra escaping rules apply, see [Quoting issues with PowerShell](quoting-issues-with-powershell.md) for more information

 ## Work behind a proxy